abhitoronto/RL_cliffworld_mountaincar/README.md

-# Markov Decision Processes, Classical Reinforcement Learning,and Model PredictiveControl
+# Markov Decision Processes, Classical Reinforcement Learning, and Model Predictive Control
 This repository contains the solution code for a classical RL assignment for an optimal controls course at UTIAS.
 For more details please read the detailed [report](AER1517_Assignment_2.pdf).